Alexhuszagh/rust-lexical/README.md

 Lexical is tested to work from Rustc versions of 1.32-1.35, and should work on newer versions as well.
 Please report any errors compiling lexical for any Rust compiler 1.32.0 or later.

+Any changes in Rustc version support will always incur a major version change.
 The minimum Rustc version supported will always be guaranteed to be at lower than the Rustc version installed from the default package manager for the following distributions:
 - Ubuntu LTS (Xenial, 1.36.0)
 - Debian Stable (Buster, 1.34.2)
 - Fedora (31, 1.40.0)